hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 be a well known protocol, such as `http` or `https` or `ftp` or `doi` or `s3` (used for Amazon object stores).

 The `base` allows the individual string values for the parameter to be relative to a base URI, typically a web-accessible location ending in a slash.

-By allowing URI string types, HAPI supports the serving of lists of files and images, which is a common need for some data providers.
-The ability to include images enhances the usefulness of HAPI, because common image formats are easily interpretable and could be utilized within a wide range of clients.

 It is emphasized again that simply listing data file names as URIs is generally **not** sufficient for making a time series dataset accessible via HAPI.
 A file listing service is useful on its own